Z-Zheng/SimpleCV/README.md

 ### TODO
 - Support more preprocess methods using numpy and pytorch
-- [ ] add detail API doc and tutorial
+- [ ] add detailed API doc and tutorial
 - [ ] add more preset modules
 - [ ] add complete demos of segmentation, detection